MrRocket/ArcadeConnector/README.md

 - **Windows Forms** — native WinForms UI
 - **.NET Framework 4.5+**

-> 💡 If you distribute a compiled version, include all applicable license files (e.g., MIT for MetroFramework, GPLv2 for SmartIRC4Net).
+> 💡 If you distribute a compiled version, include all applicable license files.

 ---